Back to blog

 2. Connect your accounts.
 Link your Google Calendar and your iCloud Calendar.

-3. Create a Sync Connection.
-Tell Caltsu to sync from Apple (Source) to Google (Destination).
+3. Create a sync.
+Tell Caltsu to sync from your Apple Calendar to your Google Calendar.

-Sometimes technology refuses to cooperate.
-If you followed the steps above but your calendar is empty, check these common culprits.
+If you followed the steps above and your calendar is still empty, check these common problems.

 1. The Hidden "Sync Select" Setting

-This is the most common issue for Google power users.
-Google has a hidden settings page that controls which sub-calendars are visible to third-party apps (like Apple Calendar).
+This is the most common issue for people who use a lot of different Google calendars.
+Google has a hidden settings page that controls which of your calendars are visible to other apps.

-If your main calendar shows up but your "Team Holidays" or "Shared Project" calendars are missing:
+If your main calendar is showing up but your "Team Holidays" or "Shared Project" calendars are missing:

-• Ensure the checkboxes next to the missing calendars are ticked.
+• Make sure the boxes next to the missing calendars are checked.

 • Click Save.